William Rose was born on Dec. 15, 1866 in Kingwood, Somerset County, PA, the son of Charles and Catherine (Minerd) Rose.

 Daughter Donna "Jean" Rose ( ? - ? ) was born in (?).
 He married James Irvin Shaffer Sr. (March 30, 1935-1995), a native of Boswell, Somerset County and the son of Cloyd and Margaret (Gray) Shaffer.
 The couple's marriage endured for 24 years.
 Their seven children were Dona Jean Shaffer, James Irvin Shaffer Jr., James Allen Shaffer, Donald Ray Shaffer, Robert William Shaffer and Melissa Phillippi.
 The Shaffers made their home in Hollsopple, Somerset County, and they belogned to the St. Thomas Lutheran Church.
 James supported the family with is work for Firestone Heavy Equipment, M.F.
 Fetterolf Coal Company and Lon Air Dix. he also owned and operated a family business, Shaffer Trucking.
 James Sr. died in Addison at the age of 60 on Aug.
 1, 1995, and was interred in the Stoystown Odd Fellows Cemetery, with Rev. Elvin Holsopple officiating.

 ~ Son James "Verner" Rose ~

 Son James "Verner" Rose (1907- ? ) was born in 1907.

-At the age of 21, in Decembere 1928, he and his brother Earl made their home near Confluence in Henry Clay Township, Fayette County, and were convicted of stealing copper wire from a local coal mine.
+At the age of 21, in December 1928, the brothers were convicted of stealing copper wire from a local coal mine.
 The alleged crime was reported in the Uniontown Daily News Standard.
-The brothers were incarcerated at the Western State Penitentiary in Pittsburgh.
+The brothers were found guilty and on Jan.
+19, 1929 were sentenced to a jail term of between 15 months and 36 months.
+They were incarcerated at the Western State Penitentiary in Pittsburgh.
 In February 1930, the penitentiary board recommended that Verner and Earl be paroled on March 14, 1930.

 He lived at Williamsburg, Whitley County, KY in 1984.